 As a job seeker, she wanted nothing more than to connect with people—men or women—who could be of mutual assistance, not people who wanted to approach her, based on her profile photo.
-This is what I fjind disturbing, namely that job seekers’ most important objective is to find a goal, not be hit on.
+This is what I find disturbing, namely that job seekers’ most important objective is to land a job, not be hit on.

 I’m curious to hear of anyone who has met someone on LinkedIn, which developed into a romantic relationship.
 Please share your story if this happened to you.